 Antennas come in many physical configurations.
 We want to first detail a 20 meter EH dipole and feed network that you can easily duplicate.
 All you need is a piece of pipe that is made of insulated material such as wood or, preferably, plastic pipe.
-The dipole elements for 20 meters will only be about 7.5 inches long - yes, 7.5 inches long on 20 meters - and can be made of aluminum foil from the kitchen.
+The dipole elements for 20 meters will only be about 6 inches long - yes, 6 inches long on 20 meters - and can be made of aluminum foil from the kitchen.
 You will need a couple of capacitors and some wire for the coils.
 You can readily build the antenna and tune it in a single evening.
-Then you can test it to prove to your self that it performs as well as that commercial 20 meter vertical (16 feet tall) with a large ground radial system.
-For those who prefer to chase DX, increase the length of the elements of the EH antenna.
-We know that a 5/8 wavelength vertical produces more signal at low angles than does a 1/4 wave vertical.
-In the same way, a longer element of an EH Antenna will produce more signal at lower angles.
-Why?
-This is best answered by looking at the E field lines of the antenna in Figure 7 (they are a little exaggerated).
-The E field lines cause the H field to increase in size, thus enhancing the radiation by narrowing the pattern.
-Another method of enhancing the antenna pattern gain is the use of a bi-cone as shown in Figure 8.
-Here, if we consider the intensity of the E field lines in volts per meter, then thelesser length of the lines increases the intensity.
-I told you there was a lot of room for experimenting with the EH Antenna.
+Then you can test it to prove to your self that it performs as well on DX stations as that commercial 20 meter vertical (16 feet tall) with a large ground radial system.
+There is a lot of room for experimenting with the EH Antenna.
 Just so you know, I prefer to use 45 degree cones for the bi-cone antenna with a sloping radius of 1% of a wavelength or greater.
 However, I have had excellent results with cones that are only 0.5 % of a wavelength, but larger cones give more gain.
 To put that in perspective, on 20 meters a wavelength is 984/14x12 = 843 inches.
 Therefore, 0.5% = 0.005x843 = 4.2 inches.
 That is a small antenna.
-You do need to understand that we prefer element lengths of 1% to work low angle DX, but on the low bands (below 10 MHz) we prefer 0.5% elements to give a broader antenna beam width for general Ham communications.
-So why did we pick 7.5 inch elements (0.9%) for our example?
+Please understand that we prefer dipole element lengths of 6 times (or more) the diameter to work low angle DX, but on the low bands (below 10 MHz) we prefer elements that are 12 times the diameter to give a broader antenna beam width for general Ham communications.
+So why did we pick 6 inch elements (6 times the diameter) for our example?
 There are a large number of back packers that use portable QRP rigs, and they need the smallest high performance practical antenna to stuff into their bag, and the extra gain will help and has a minimal increase in size or weight.